arungudelli/angularjswiki/content/en/angular/Cant-bind-to-ngModel-since-it-isnt-a-known-property-of-input/index.md

 +++
-title = "[(ngModel)]Angular Error: Can't bind to 'ngModel' since it isn't a known property of 'input'" subtitle = "Can't bind to 'ngModel' since it isn't a known property of 'input'" type="post" summary ="To fix Can't bind to 'ngModel' since it isn't a known property of 'input' error in Angular we have to import FormsModule in app.module.ts"
+title = "ngModel Angular Error: Can't bind to 'ngModel' since it isn't a known property of 'input'" subtitle = "Can't bind to 'ngModel' since it isn't a known property of 'input'" type="post" summary ="To fix Can't bind to 'ngModel' since it isn't a known property of 'input' error in Angular we have to import FormsModule in app.module.ts"